AN ESSAY BY KAREN SERGEANT

 Constant founder review and approval collapses with volume.
 No feedback loop collects why changes were made — those preferences become invisible tripwires for the team (and totally unreadable for AI tools).
 In a process-driven setup, humans and AI can plug in, execute well, and optimize over time — without bottlenecking at the founder’s unwritten preferences.

 This is doubly-true for client deliverables.
-If the founder is the only one capable of applying their framework or intellectual property to create client results, then the business likely does not have a repeatable system — which is an effective cap on revenue and growth.
+If the founder is the only one capable of applying their framework or intellectual property to create client results, then the business likely does not have a repeatable system.
+And without repeatability, there’s a hard cap on both growth and equity — because opportunities stay concentrated at the top.

 Knowledge capture as you go

 Waiting for a “big SOP project” never works.
 AI-ready teams build a habit of capturing key steps, decisions, and rationales as work happens — through annotated checklists, Loom videos, or simple decision logs.
-This living infrastructure becomes the backbone AI tools (and new hires) can build from.
+This habit builds living infrastructure that’s useful to AI tools and to team members learning how to take real ownership.

 Scorecard-based reviews

 Reviews and approval that are based on gut-feelings can’t be delegated or leveraged.
-But “AI-ready” reviews use scorecards or checklists based on observable criteria: Did we meet the agreed-upon outcome?
+But “AI-ready” reviews use observable criteria: Did we meet the agreed-upon outcome?
 Were success indicators achieved?
-This forces everyone to agree on (and spell out) what a “great job” looks like.
-This clarity trains both people and AI to aim for the right targets without guesswork (or tons of oversight).
+This forces alignment on what a “great job” actually means.
+The result: better feedback loops, faster improvement cycles, and clearer targets for both people and AI.

 Post-mortems and pattern capture

-Every project is an opportunity to improve the system.
+Every project is a learning opportunity — if we let it be.
 AI-ready teams normalize regular post-mortems: What worked?
 What didn’t?
 What should change for next time?
-What signals did we see early and how did we interpret them?
-Regular documentation of what worked and didn’t creates datasets AI (and humans) can learn from.
+What signals did we notice early, and how did we interpret them?
+Documenting these reflections creates a library of usable insight — not just for AI models, but for human judgment to get stronger over time.

 Asynchronous status updates and check-ins

 In-person huddles are great — but they don’t necessarily leave an audit trail.
-AI-ready teams build asynchronous update habits to complement their meeting cadence (short written briefs, metric dashboards) that document progress and roadblocks in ways AI can monitor, summarize, and help optimize over time.
-This builds transparency, reduces sync-time, and creates inputs AI can assist with.
+AI-ready teams build asynchronous update habits to complement their meeting cadence (short written briefs, metric dashboards).
+These updates document progress in ways that AI tools can monitor, summarize, and even assist with.
+They also increase visibility for everyone, not just those “in the room.”

 Transparency as default